 In the event that the Company decides to issue additional subordinate voting shares or securities convertible into or exchangeable for subordinate voting shares or an option or other right to acquire any such securities other than to an affiliate thereof ("Issued Securities"), the securityholders' rights agreement between the Company and Fairfax (the "Securityholders' Rights Agreement") provides Fairfax (and any of its subsidiaries who, from time to time, hold an equity interest in the Company), for so long as Fairfax (together with its subsidiaries) owns, in the aggregate, at least a 10% equity interest in the Company calculated based on the equity capital of the Company as of the Closing, with pre-emptive rights to purchase Issued Securities, to maintain Fairfax's direct and indirect effective pro rata ownership interest.
-The pre-emptive right does not apply to the issuance of Issued Security based compensation arrangements, if any; (ii) in connection with a subdivision of then-outstanding subordinate voting shares into a greater number of subordinate voting shares; (iii) the issuance of equity securities of a conversion, exchange or other similar privilege pursuant to the terms of a security in respect of which the pre-emptive right did not exercise, failed to exercise, or waived its pre-emptive right or in respect of which the pre-emptive right did not apply; (v) pursuant to a shareholders' rights plan of the Company, if any; (vi) to the Company or an affiliate of a conversion, exchange or other similar privilege pursuant to the terms of a security right did over of any of the company, of the company or an affiliate of an over-allotment option granted to the agents or underwriters, as applicable, in connection with an offering of subordinate voting shares pursuant to an over-allotment option granted to the agents or underwriters, as applicable, in connection with an offering of subordinate voting shares into a grant of a conversion and anot exercise, anot apply to the company or an affiliate of a not ap
+The pre-emptive right does not apply to the issuance of Issued Security based compensation arrangements, if any; (ii) in connection with a subdivision of then-outstanding subordinate voting shares into a greater number of subordinate voting shares; (iii) the issuance of equity securities of the Company in lieu of cash dividends, if any; (iv) the exercise by a holder of a conversion, exchange or other similar privilege pursuant to the terms of a security in respect of which the pre-emptive right did not exercise, failed to exercise, or waived its pre-emptive right or in respect of which the pre-emptive right did not exercise, failed to exercise, or waived its pre-emptive right or in respect of which the greenent of a subordinate voting shares into a shareholders' rights plan of the Company, if any; (v) to the Company or an affiliate of a subordinate voting shares pursuant to an over-allotment option granted to the agents or underwriters, as applicable, in connection with an offering of subordinate voting shares.